Country guide · Denmark

 Can I study a MiM in Denmark in English?

 Yes.
-The program we profile in Denmark is taught entirely in English, so you can complete the degree in English.
+All 2 programs we profile in Denmark are taught entirely in English, so you can complete the degree in English.
 A working knowledge of the local language still helps with daily life and local internships — confirm the language of instruction on each program's page.

 Do I need the GMAT for a MiM in Denmark?

-1 of the 1 programs we profile in Denmark does not require the GMAT or GRE (some are test-optional or waive it under conditions); the rest ask for a test.
+2 of the 2 programs we profile in Denmark do not require the GMAT or GRE (some are test-optional or waive it under conditions); the rest ask for a test.
 Policies change each cycle, so confirm on each school's admissions page.
 Our directory of MiM programs in Europe without the GMAT lists the test-free options.

 When are the application deadlines for a MiM in Denmark?